The Rhodesia Regiment

 Hugh Bomford, born in Rhodesia, grew up in a family with a proud background of military service.
 At 17, he did his national service before serving with 1 and 4 (Indep) Companies Rhodesia Regiment from April 1976 to October 1977.
 He then did the obligatory ‘six weeks in, six weeks out’ call-ups, serving with A Company 4th (Manicaland) Battalion Rhodesia Regiment.
 When the family farm came under constant threat from terrorist activity, he was loaned to the local Police Anti-Terrorist Unit.
 Hugh takes a keen interest in military history and from this interest developed his involvement in what has become the Rhodesian Services Association, of which he is the editor and quartermaster, based in New Zealand.

 Gerry van Tonder was born in Bulawayo, Rhodesia and joined Internal Affairs in 1975, stationed variously at Karoi, Chikurubi and Sipolilo, based at Fort Harrison in the Zambezi Valley, and Mt Darwin where he served in the Intelligence Section.
 In 1977 he undertook the Ministry of Internal Affairs’ sponsored degree programme, graduating in 1979 with a Bachelor of Administration (Hons).
 He was the Returning Officer for Rushinga during the Zimbabwe election, through the period of transition from the ceasefire and return of the ZANLA insurgents to assembly points.
-He is co-author of Rhodesian Combined Forces Roll of Honour, 1966–1981, and also Operation Lighthouse - a book on the roll of Internal Affairs in the Rhodesian Bush War, due for publication in 2014/15.
+He is co-author of Rhodesian Combined Forces Roll of Honour, 1966–1981, and also Operation Lighthouse - a book on the role of Internal Affairs in the Rhodesian Bush War as well as numerous other military and British local history publications.

 Over 400 people who supplied information are listed in the front of the book.